joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 Easy if there are no hills, and you know this is the longest distance of the three.
 Pelotons in triathlons are the worst because other cyclists have poor overtaking etiquette.

 Run: CDA
 What I am good at and I experience flow while doing.
+Always my favourite of the three.

 ---
 ## A Resolution

 One would think I'd be crazy to repeat my mistake of taking three modules in a semester.
 Summer 24 almost broke me and I was about to test my limits even further by taking DVA, HDDA and Practicum in the same semester.

-But I was dead set on completing OMSA in 2024.
+But I was set on completing OMSA in 2024.
 If Hawkeye could survive all those world-ending events with a bow, maybe I have a shot.

 ---

 ## Fall 2024 [12 Credit Hours]
-### CSE6242 Data and Visual Analytics
+### CSE6242 Data and Visual Analytics (DVA)

 *Difficulty: 99999/10*